zcash/zips/zip-XXX-light-payment-detection.rst

 - As each subsequent ``CompactBlock`` arrives, the light client:

+  - Validates the block header if it is present.
   - Updates the incremental witnesses for known notes.
   - Scans for any known nullifiers.
 The corresponding notes are marked as spent at that height, and excluded from further witness updates.